jackdesmarais/FATE_in_the_BAWG/subsytems/Channeling.md

 ---

 # Channeling
 This is the major magic system for the campaign.
 It is a free-form system based on the idea of channeling energy from a conceptual realm into the world.
-Th

 ## Permissions
 Have an aspect that reflects your connection to a spiritual realm